 SECTION 4.
-MEMBERSHIP.
-The Membership of the WMO shall consist of the following governmental units, each entitled to the following eligible votes:
+MEMBERSHIP AND WEIGHTED VOTING.
+The Membership of the WMO shall consist of the following governmental units, with each entitled to the following number of eligible weighted votes:

 Member Votes

 City of Inver Grove Heights 3 votes

 City of Lilydale 1 vote

 City of Mendota Heights 2 votes

 City of Saint Paul 2 votes

 City of South Saint Paul 2 votes

 City of Sunfish Lake 1 vote

 City of West Saint Paul 2 votes